An Orthotropics Review

 During sleep, the throat muscles and tongue relax.
 In my case, the headgear I wore pushed my upper teeth and top jaw back, (preventing forward growth).
 The backward pressure forced my airway to stay the same size it was (instead of growing forward / larger).
-When the airway is smaller, when the soft palate is relaxed, it partially blocks the airflow and causes my snoring.
+When the airway is smaller and the soft palate is relaxed (like during sleep), it partially blocks the airflow causing snoring.

 When straightening teeth, space in the mouth is often limited.
-Traditional orthodontics may remove a few teeth to make space for the rest of the teeth.
+Traditional orthodontics sometimes removes a few teeth to make space for the rest of the teeth.
 Orthotropics is different because it uses forward jaw growth to make room for teeth.

 I have noticed a BIG difference in the amount of pain that comes with traditional braces versus orthotropics.
 With traditional functional orthodontics (like my older daughter had), there is a LOT of pain as the upper jaw is expanded.
 My daughter would cry every time I turned her expander.
 Then I would cry – and we had to do this twice a day until the orthodontist told us to stop.
 With my younger daughter’s orthotropics, we do a quarter turn every other day.
 Not once has she complained of pain!

 I wish I had known about this treatment when we were looking at orthodontists for my big girl.
 It's a newer way of treating teeth.
 It isn’t widely known and there aren’t many practitioners.
-I do think her orthodontist did a good job (he doesn't believe in headgear, extractions, or retraction), but I feel orthotropics is far superior for growing kids.
+I do think her orthodontist did a good job (he doesn't do headgears, extractions, or retraction), but I feel orthotropics is far superior for growing kids.

 To learn more about Orthotropics and why we chose it for our younger daughter’s teeth, read our blog post, Braces Affect Bone Structure, Health and Beauty.